A Level Results Day 2019: what happens with my exam results?

-To achieve an A* grade, you need to have attained an overall A grade for the A level and at least 90% UMS across your A2 units.
+An A* grade is awarded if you have achieved an overall A grade for the A level and at least 90% UMS across your A2 units.

-For most new specification subjects, only an overall grade will be given on your statement of entry.
-However, if you want to know the marks you achieved in each paper, please ask our Exams Officer who can provide these to you.
-UMS scores are no longer used for new specification A levels, so your grade is calculated from your raw marks and the grade boundaries change every year.
-You will be able to see grade boundaries for all subjects on each exam board’s website on results day.
+For the majority of new specification subjects, your statement of entry will only display an overall grade.
+However, it is possible to find out the marks you achieved in each paper by asking our Exams Officer, who can provide these to you.
+New specification A levels no longer use UMS scores, so your grade is calculated from your raw marks and the grade boundaries are different every year.
+On results day each exam board will publish grade boundaries for all subjects on their websites.

 When and how do the universities get my A level results?

-Your results are transferred electronically from the exam boards to your firm and insurance universities a week before the official A level results date.
-This is to allow the universities to make admissions decisions about borderline cases.
-Universities do look back at students’ admissions files and if there have been mitigating circumstances that might affect your A level results, it is important you get the letter on file before A level results day.
-By the time results are announced universities have already made their decision on whether to accept or reject students who have narrowly missed grades, and there is little point appealing or making excuses at this time.
+One week before the official A level results date, your results will be transferred electronically from the exam boards to your firm and insurance universities.
+This enables the universities to make admissions decisions about borderline cases.
+Universities do look back at students’ admissions files, so if there have been mitigating circumstances that might have affected your A level results, it is important you get the letter on file before A level results day.
+There is little point appealing or making excuses by the time results are announced, as universities will have already made their decision on whether to accept or reject students who have narrowly missed grades.

-One other thing to be aware of is that if you have made an error on your UCAS application (such as listing the wrong exam board for a subject or getting your exam centre number wrong) the results will not transfer.
-If universities do not receive your results they are unable to make an admissions decision, and therefore if a decision is still pending on results day you should contact the university to find out why.
-If they are still awaiting one or more A level results, you can ask your school exams officer to send these over to the university.
+Another thing to be aware of is that if there is an error on your UCAS application (for example the wrong exam board for a subject is listed or the exam centre number is incorrect) the results will not transfer.
+Universities are unable to make an admissions decision if they do not receive your results, so if a decision is still pending on results day you need to contact the university in order to find out why.
+If they are still waiting for one or more A level results, you should ask your school exams officer to send these over to the university.

 What if I am unhappy with my A level results?

-If you believe that your exam paper has not been marked correctly or if you have narrowly missed a grade, there are post-results services offered by the exam boards.
-You can request a copy of one or all of your papers to decide whether or not you want to request a review of the marking.
-If you do decide to have your paper re-marked, the new mark will apply, whether it goes up, down or stays the same.
-A priority review of marking service is available if you have a university place which rests on a particular grade.
+If you believe that your exam paper has been marked incorrectly or if you have narrowly missed a grade, you can make use of the post-results services offered by the exam boards.
+You are able to request a copy of one or all of your papers to decide whether you want to request a review of the marking.
+It is important to note that if you go ahead with a re-mark of your paper, the new mark will apply, regardless of whether it goes up, down or stays the same.
+A priority review of marking service should be chosen if you have a university place resting on a particular grade.

-If you wish to request any post-results service, please contact our Exams Officer by the following deadlines:
+If you want to request any post-results service, please contact our Exams Officer by the following deadlines:

-If you are still unhappy with your result following a review of marking, then there is an opportunity to appeal.
-You will need to discuss this with the Exams Officer and Principal, who are responsible for submitting the appeal on your behalf.
+In the event that you are still unhappy with your result following a review of marking, then you have an opportunity to appeal.
+This will need to be discussed with the Exams Officer and Principal, who have the responsibility of submitting the appeal on your behalf.

 When will I receive my A level certificates?

-Your statements of results will show your provisional results, but your final, confirmed results will be printed on your certificates.
-Certificates will arrive at the college by November 2018, after all enquiries about results have been completed.
+Your statements of results will display your provisional results, but the final, confirmed results will be printed on your A level certificates.
+Certificates normally arrive at the college by November, after all enquiries about results have been completed.

-You will be notified when your certificates have arrived and you will be able to collect them from the college.
-It is important that you do not lose your certificates as you may need them for further education and future employment, and the exam boards will charge for replacements.
+You will be informed when your certificates have arrived and ready to be collected from the college.
+It is very important that you keep your certificates safe as you may require them for further education and future employment, and if you lose them, the exam boards will charge for replacements.